-In Europe, in accordance with Basel III to address counterparty credit risk, when banks conclude transactions in derivatives they are required to ensure proper credit value adjustments with respect to the creditworthiness of their counterparties.
-This requirement drives banks toward more central clearing which is governed in a more detailed fashion by the EU regulation on the central clearing of OTC derivatives (EMIR) and is part of securities regulation (see Section 4 below).
+In Europe, in accordance with Basel III, when banks conclude transactions in derivatives they are required to ensure proper CVAs with respect to the creditworthiness of their counterparties to address counterparty credit risk.
+This requirement drives banks towards more central clearing which is governed in a more detailed fashion by the EU regulation on the central clearing of OTC derivatives (EMIR) and is part of securities regulation (see Section 4 below).

-Under Title VII of the Dodd-Frank Act, federal banking agencies in the US have an important role in setting capital and margin for swap entities that are banks, though the regulatory authority over swap agreements is divided between the Commodity Futures Trading Commission (CFTC) and the SEC.
+Under Title VII of the Dodd-Frank Act, federal banking agencies in the US have an important role in setting capital and margin for swap entities that are banks.
+Regulatory authority over swap agreements lies with the Commodity Futures Trading Commission (CFTC) while the SEC has regulatory authority over securities-based swap agreements.
 Currently, the US banking agencies, CFTC, SEC and FHFA are considering proposed rules regarding margin requirements for OTC derivatives.

 Additionally, in July 2011 the federal banking agencies issued guidance to clarify supervisory expectations and sound practices for an effective counterparty credit risk management framework.
 The guidance was issued primarily for banks with significant derivatives portfolios and emphasises that such banks should use appropriate reporting metrics and limits systems, have well developed and comprehensive stress testing, and maintain systems that facilitate measurement and aggregation of counterparty credit risk throughout the organisation.
 The agencies believe this guidance will address deficiencies exposed during the financial crisis by reinforcing sound practices related to the management and ongoing monitoring of counterparty exposure limits and concentration risks.

-EMEAP stands for the Executives' Meeting of East Asia-Pacific Central Banks and comprises central banks and monetary authorities from 11 Asia-Pacific jurisdictions, namely: Australia, China, Hong Kong SAR, Indonesia, Japan, Korea, Malaysia, New Zealand, the Philippines, Singapore and Thailand.
+The Executives' Meeting of East Asia-Pacific Central Banks comprises the central banks and monetary authorities from Australia, China, Hong Kong SAR, Indonesia, Japan, Korea, Malaysia, New Zealand, the Philippines, Singapore and Thailand.

-For example, Basel 2.5 has not yet been implemented in Indonesia, although Basel III has been implemented since January 2014.
+13 For example, Basel 2.5 has not yet been implemented in Indonesia, although Basel III was implemented in January 2014.

-Some Asian jurisdictions have been making good progress in the OTC derivatives reform to meet G20 mandates.
+Some Asian jurisdictions have been making good progress in OTC derivatives reform to meet G20 mandates.
 One of the key achievements was to introduce mandatory central clearing.
-Basically, CCPs were introduced to minimise or reduce settlement and counterparty risks, which mean that the CCP minimises the impact of a counterparty default in the securities market as well as in the derivatives market.
+Basically, CCPs were introduced to minimise or reduce settlement and counterparty risks, which means that the CCP minimises the impact of a counterparty default in the securities market as well as in the derivatives market.

 For example, in Japan OTC derivatives reform has been implemented through a series of amendments to the Financial Instruments and Exchange Act (FIEA).
-By an amendment to the FIEA in 2010, mandatory central clearing of certain OTC derivatives was implemented in November 201213 (and broadened in scope in July 201414), and mandatory reporting to trade repositories was implemented in April 2013.
+By an amendment to the FIEA in 2010, mandatory central clearing of certain OTC derivatives was implemented in November 201214 (and broadened in scope in July 201415), and mandatory reporting to trade repositories was implemented in April 2013.
 While JPY-denominated interest rate swaps (both Libor- and Tibor-based) are cleared through either a Japanese CCP or a foreign CCP, CDS referenced to Japanese firms (iTraxx Japan) are cleared through a Japanese CCP.
-Financial institutions are required to report information concerning certain OTC derivatives transactions to the Japanese Financial Services Agency (JFSA) either (i) through a CCP (for centrally cleared trades), (ii) through a designated trade repository or (iii) directly.
+Financial institutions are required to report information concerning certain OTC derivatives transactions to the Japanese Financial Services Agency (JFSA) either (i) through a CCP (for centrally cleared trades); (ii) through a designated trade repository; or (iii) directly.
 Almost all OTC derivatives except commodity derivatives are subject to the reporting requirements.
 An amendment to the FIEA to introduce mandatory use of electronic trading platform for certain OTC derivatives was enacted in September 2012.
 This new regulation will be implemented in September 2015 to give market participants sufficient time to fully comply with the new requirements.